The stable trees revisited

 We observe that revealing entries in the codeword one at a time gives a way to grow a tree.
-This is a deterministic construction, but gives a nice way to grow uniformly random trees with a given degree sequence using the fact that the entries of a uniform element of $W_{n, \bm d}$ (or indeed $[n]^{n-1}$, corresponding to uniformly random trees with no restrictions on individual degrees) have a relatively simple law.
-Here is an explicit description of this growth process: throughout, we keep track of an `active vertex' where we expand the tree.
+This is a deterministic construction, but gives a nice way to grow uniformly random trees with a given degree sequence (resp. uniformly random trees) using the fact that the entries of a uniform element of $W_{n, \bm d}$ (resp. of $[n]^{n-1}$) have a relatively simple law.
+Here is an explicit description of this growth procedure: throughout, we keep track of an `active vertex' from which we expand the tree.
 In the first step, we reveal the root (whose label is $w_1$) and mark it as the active vertex.
 At step $k \geq 2$, we reveal the $k$th entry $w_k$ in the codeword, and \begin{enumerate}[(i)] \item if this label has not yet appeared in the tree, we add a new vertex labelled $w_k$, connect it to the active vertex, and make $w_k$ the new active vertex; \item if the label has previously appeared in the codeword, we add a new vertex, whose label is the lowest index not yet present in the tree, connect it to the active vertex, and then make $w_k$ the new active vertex; \item if the label has previously appeared in the tree but not in the codeword, we add a new vertex exactly as in case (ii), then make $w_k$ the new active vertex. \end{enumerate}

 In this sense, we have a discrete analogue of the line-breaking construction for CRTs: if we think of repeated labels as rare events, then most of the time we are growing a branch, occasionally interrupting the process to move to a new position and start growing a new branch.